djsc/ScreenDoorPi/README.md

 * Automatically start project on boot (optional)
   * For this to work, you need to have your Firebase email/password entered in .env
-  * Make sure auto-login is set up
-    * sudo raspi-config
-    * Go to System Options -> Boot / Auto Login -> Select Console Autologin or Desktop Autologin
   * sudo vim /etc/rc.local
-  * Add the following line before the exit command(may need to change pi to your username): node /home/pi/ScreenDoorPi/build &
+  * Add the following line before the exit command (may need to change pi to your username): node /home/pi/ScreenDoorPi/build &